dubadub/db_sync/README.md

 ## Usage

-Run this to dump the tables you specified in the initializer to db/data
+Run this to dump the tables you specified in the initializer to db_dump

     bundle exec rake db_sync:dump_data